 Taking a step away from the similarities, the game is full of bugs as well.
 I'm not going to talk about the poor animations that everyone has been up in arms about, but I'll point out a few others that definitely created some problems.
 Besides, the game in 4K does look spectacular.
 My main issues came with a few instances in the game during important cutscenes where all dialogue would cease, and the scene may stay stuck on a single character looking idly out into nothingness.
 Nothing but a full reboot of the game would fix that, leading me to replay challenging combat scenarios.
 There were also times where Ryder would suddenly act like a marionette with weights attached to his feet.
 Sure, it was great to see him drag himself along with his arms out wide the first couple of times, but when it started glitching during combat and ending with my death, it got tiresome.

 Andromeda is not a terrible game, but it's not what could have been.
 I applaud BioWare for what they've done with the game and their willingness to accept the original trilogy "as is" while branching out into a wildly different territory.
 The introduction of the Kett, the mystery surrounding the Remnant, and the new combat system makes this game a fun experience in its own right.
-Tossing in the extra baggage of tedious/pointless quests, annoying glitches (hopefully fixed by the first major patch), and a general empty feeling makes me wonder about what might have been.Note: The Mass Effect: Andromeda review is based on a retail Xbox One copy of the game.
+Tossing in the extra baggage of tedious/pointless quests, annoying glitches (hopefully fixed by the first major patch), and a general empty feeling makes me wonder about what might have been.Note: Mass Effect: Andromeda was reviewed on Xbox One.
+A physical copy of the game purchased by SelectButton.